ehsankolivand/api-recorder/README.md

 -   Sometimes, getting the response body might fail for some requests (e.g., for redirects or if an error happens).
 -   Very large response bodies might cause problems or not be saved completely.

-## License
-This project uses the MIT License.
-You can see the `LICENSE` file for more info.
-(You should add a LICENSE file with MIT license text to your project).

 ## Problems or Ideas? / Contact Me
 If you find any bugs or have ideas to make this better, please open an Issue on the GitHub repository: `[Link to Your GitHub Issues Page Here]`